Achlaw/bank/README.md

 As a customer
 So that I can know how much money I have
 I can check my current balance

+As a customer
+So that I can keep track of my savings
+I can print out a bank statement
 ```

 ## How to use in IRB